Jest Awful

 (See DIO 11.3 [2002] ‡6 n.9 [p.71].)

-• Spielberg is PC — so why didn't his 2005 film War of the Worlds refer to the incoming Martians as: “undocumenteds”? — just looking for a better life….
+• Spielberg is PC.
+So why didn't his 2005 film War of the Worlds refer to the incoming Martians as: “undocumenteds”? — just seeking a better life….

 • Unlike Europe (with its ubiquitous filthy newsrags & TV), the US establishment thankgod stoutly mans the video barricades, to keep images of topless women away from the sight of the very young.
 Europe isn't advanced enough to understand one of US puritanism's most epochal discoveries: